circlefin/circle-ecosystem/README.md

   - NEAR
   - Polkadot
   - Cosmos
-category:                 # Required.
+category: [List]          # Required.
 List of all the applicable use cases.
   - eCommerce
   - Trading/Exchanges
   - NFT Marketplaces